-So how do we support an angry child?
+So how do we support an angry child with love?

 The priority message children need to learn about anger is that it is not bad.
 It is a natural feeling.
 It will pass.
 However it does not ever give you them the right to be mean or aggressive.